 The library is a great place to spend some time, no matter what time of the year.
 But for the season that’s here, why not borrow a book about Autumn, and learn some of the Autumnal traditions from around the world.

-Baking is fun anytime of the year, but why not make the most of the seasonal produce available at this time of year, and bake an apple or perhaps a pumpkin pie.
-Here are 11 Easy Halloween Cookie Recipes for inspiration.
+Baking is fun anytime of the year, but why not make the most of the seasonal produce available at this time of year – apples, pears and pumpkin are particularly seasonal.

 This is a great Halloween activity for kids, and is a perfect activity if you hosting a kids Halloween party.